BaZzi1/Electronics-Website/README.md

-This is the very first WebSite for me.
+This is the very first Website for me.

 I learned the fundementals of : HTML - CSS